 List of user-related terms and definitions.

-Password used to access the Code42 app and the administration console.
+Password used to access the Code42 agent and the administration console.

 Actual transfer rate